 If you require any further information, please contact us by e-mail at email@example.com

 Kirsty has been creating ceramics since 2000 when she first moved to Plumstead, and usually concentrates on practical objects, but has recently become obsessed with fashioning a collection of tiny pots and bottles, which seem to amuse.

-My background is in guerrilla art with an emphasis on leaving figurines in the urban wilderness (phone boxes, bus stops, trees, etc.).
-The work is sculptural and the imaginary creatures and 'beastie men' I create are made in wax, plasticine, clay or pewter.
+I'm a sculptor and guerrilla artist.
+The imaginary creatures and 'beastie men' I create are made in wax, plasticine, clay or pewter.
 My approach is playful and situationist, I enjoy devising scenes and characters that comment on urban life, relationships and the existential 'self'.
-My influences come mainly from the world of comics, sci-fi, movies, toys, and underground music culture.
+My influences come from the world of comics, tribal artefacts and underground music culture.

 Colin is a painter and potter living on Shooters Hill.
 His paintings are mainly of the coastal landscapes of the South Coast.
 The areas of Hastings, Deal and Dungeness are very inspiring.
 Paintings are in oils, acrylics and watercolour.

 He also makes a lot of pottery, which is mainly wheel thrown domestic ware.